Economic model

-In economics, a model is a theoretical construct representing economic processes by a set of variables and a set of logical and/or quantitative relationships between them.
+An economic model is a theoretical construct representing economic processes by a set of variables and a set of logical and/or quantitative relationships between them.
 The economic model is a simplified, often mathematical, framework designed to illustrate complex processes.
 Frequently, economic models posit structural parameters.
 A model may have various exogenous variables, and those variables may change to create various responses by economic variables.
 Methodological uses of models include investigation, theorizing, and fitting theories to the world.

 Overview

 In general terms, economic models have two functions: first as a simplification of and abstraction from observed data, and second as a means of selection of data based on a paradigm of econometric study.

 Simplification is particularly important for economics given the enormous complexity of economic processes.
 This complexity can be attributed to the diversity of factors that determine economic activity; these factors include: individual and cooperative decision processes, resource limitations, environmental and geographical constraints, institutional and legal requirements and purely random fluctuations.
 Economists therefore must make a reasoned choice of which variables and which relationships between these variables are relevant and which ways of analyzing and presenting this information are useful.

 Selection is important because the nature of an economic model will often determine what facts will be looked at and how they will be compiled.
 For example, inflation is a general economic concept, but to measure inflation requires a model of behavior, so that an economist can differentiate between changes in relative prices and changes in price that are to be attributed to inflation.

 In addition to their professional academic interest, uses of models include: